ellanan/apod-api/README.md

 # Astronomy Picture of the Day (APOD) API

-APOD API written in TypeScript, Node.js and Cheerio to provide reliable API response.
+APOD API written in Node.js and TypeScript to provide reliable API responses for Spacestagram II (https://spacestagram2.ellanan.com/).

+- Automated daily extraction of APOD data from NASA’ website.
+- Aggressively cache requests using Vercel’s CDN for cloud functions.
+- Fall-back to on-demand data extraction.
-No API key required.
+- No API key required.

 # Article